Kernix13/Kernix13/README.md

 I live in Springfield, Pennsylvania, and am constantly learning various front-end languages and technologies with the goal of landing a Web Design or Front-End Developer job.
 I have loved learning all my life, and I have been studying WordPress, web design, and web development since 2020.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _[underscores](https://underscores.me/)_ as a starter template.
-Although I like WordPress and what it has to offer, I find JavaScript far more interesting and fun to write.
+Although I like WordPress and what it has to offer for small businesses, I love writing JavaScript and CSS to bring my project ideas to life.

 Continue reading about me in this profile, take a look at my personal [portfolio page](https://courageous-cuchufli-816711.netlify.app/) or download a [PDF version of my resume](https://github.com/Kernix13/Kernix13/blob/main/resume.pdf) from this repo.